CLAT Counselling 2025 (Started) – First Merit List (Delayed), Fees, Documents, Admission Process

 How to Register for CLAT Counselling 2025?

-The consortium of NLUs will send an invitation on the registered email ID mobile number to the shortlisted candidates to register for CLAT counselling.
+The consortium of NLUs sends an invitation on the registered email ID mobile number to the shortlisted candidates to register for CLAT counselling.
 The invitation to register for CLAT 2025 counselling will also be available in the candidate’s CLAT account.

 Steps to Register for CLAT 2025 Counselling